k-cybulski/survivingdke/index.md

 This one is a bit far-fetched, one for the really paranoid ones.

 There are studies on the impact of $CO_2$ on the human brain.
-It is unlikely that the level of $CO_2$ in your flat/room will do actual damage to your brain, but usually a relatively high level of it makes you sleepy, less able to concentrate, and less productive.
+It is unlikely that the level of $CO_2$ in your flat/room will do actual damage to your brain, but usually, a relatively high level of it makes you sleepy, less able to concentrate, and less productive.
 The most effective way to reduce $CO_2$ is to air your flat/room regularly.
 Check out https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3548274/.

 If you are intrigued by this, you could buy a $CO_2$ monitor, track the $CO_2$ level using it, and perhaps make some project out of it (an alarm system when the $CO_2$ level is very high, etc.)